← Back to Projects

 Architecture Decisions

-• Memory-mapped I/O for peripheral access
+• Memory-mapped I/O for GPIO and UART

 Algorithms / Protocols / Constraints